 How long does it take?
 The assessments for dry sows and finishers take around 30 minutes each per farm for the sample sizes suggested so can be fitted into a normal inspection.

 How many pigs are assessed?
 Some measures require an assessment of the whole herd or collecting information from management records.
 There are measures that require a scan assessment of a whole pen and for other measures a sample of individual pigs (up to a maximum of 50) need to be assessed.
 However assessing a larger number of pigs will increase the confidence of the sample and be more representative of the whole herd.
 Regular self-assessment of the individual pig measures is recommended for the whole herd.

 Who can carry out an assessment?
 Anyone with relevant livestock experience can use the protocol.
 Training is required to ensure reliable and accurate results.
-Training is available through the AssureWel project, to find out more contact the AssureWel Animal Welfare Advisors.
+Training is available through AssureWel, to find out more contact us.

 How does the AssureWel assessment work with the other welfare assessment being completed on my herd?
-The AssureWel team has worked in conjunction with BPEX and Real Welfare to determine core measures that are assessed in a standardised way across industry.
+The AssureWel team has worked in conjunction with AHDB Pork's Real Welfare to determine core measures that are assessed in a standardised way across industry.
 Therefore the AssureWel assessment will complement other assessments being completed.
 Follow the link for more information on this industry collaboration.